dsernst/npm-run-help/readme.md

 `npm i --save-dev npm-run-help`

-Then add to your `package.json`'s scripts field.
+Then add to your `package.json`'s scripts field:

 ```diff
 "scripts": {